 Baby’s adventures in refusing things as important as doctors’ visits, or as trivial as a certain pair of socks are signs that she has started to think of themselves as a separate person from you, and is learning about making choices.
 Choice is powerful, especially in the lives of small children who may not feel they have very much of it.

-One of the best ways to help your and Baby’s lives run smoothly through this negative phase is to offer him options.
-Instead of putting a shirt on him, or putting a plate down in front of him, so the only choice he has is to say no, try offering him a few simple options, to help him feel like he has a measure of control.
+One of the best ways to help your and Baby’s lives run smoothly through this negative phase is to offer her options.
+Instead of putting a shirt on her, or putting a plate down in front of her, so the only choice she has is to say no, try offering her a few simple options, to help her feel like she has a measure of control.
 On the other hand, when it comes to things that really aren’t negotiable, like checkups, bedtime, or not running out into the road, be careful not to phrase requests as questions, which are just asking to be refused.

-Most of all, it’s important to remember that Baby’s negative phase will pass, and when it does, he will come out of it with a lot of practice saying no to the things he doesn’t want, which will be important in social situations for the rest of his life.
+Most of all, it’s important to remember that Baby’s negative phase will pass, and when it does, she will come out of it with a lot of practice saying no to the things she doesn’t want, which will be important in social situations for the rest of her life.
 A lot of practice.